-While this warning was initially snarked at by some commentators, other companies have begun to quietly follow suit.
+While this warning was initially snarked at by some commentators, other companies began to quietly follow suit:

-- Ski resorts in New England have begun changing their business models to account for inconsistent weather patterns.
+- Ski resorts in New England began changing their business models to account for inconsistent weather patterns.

-- Heineken, the Dutch beer conglomerate, has begun integrating its sustainability report into its annual report—an indication that its investors care about environmental impacts.
+- Heineken, the Dutch beer conglomerate, integrated its sustainability report into its annual report—an indication that its investors care about environmental impacts.

-- Even the oil giant ExxonMobil is lobbying the United States government to remain in the landmark Paris climate accord and impose a tax on greenhouse gas emissions.
+- Even the oil giant ExxonMobil lobbied the United States government to remain in the landmark Paris climate accord and impose a tax on greenhouse gas emissions.

 There’s really no way for companies to conceal the fact that climate change will also change the way they do business.
 If a business operates a ski resort, but doesn’t tell investors what it plans to do if the snow stops falling, those investors might believe that the business is not operating in good faith.
 But what does this have to do with the benefits of solar energy?

 Investors may be happy when companies acknowledge the risk of climate change in their annual reports—but they may be happier if those companies say they’re doing something about it by reducing their carbon footprint.
 A single company converting to solar power isn’t going to solve a planetary crisis on its own, of course.
 Nonetheless, when a company is threatened by climate change, the business case for solar goes hand-in-hand with its environmental benefits.

 When a crisis emerges that may threaten a company’s ability to profit, what’s the first commonsense step that company takes?
 They cut costs.
 For many organizations, switching to solar represents a definite cost cut.
 Under the right circumstances, a commercial solar panel system can significantly reduce or even zero out a company’s energy bill.